joaskr/final-capstone/README.md

+## Link is not working due to Heroku removing free tier.
+Currently looking for another deployment platform

 # Mom and pop safe
 > Project created for the final capstone at Akamai Technical Academy.
 > Live demo [https://mpsafe.herokuapp.com/](https://mpsafe.herokuapp.com/).